How to travel cheap and handle problems

 Utility issues

 Even a beautiful, spotless place can have major problems with utility services in developing nations.
 Water and electric service can cut out – sometimes for hours, and sometimes (gulp) for an entire day!
+It’s happened to us many times because we travel in developing nations.

 Power and water frequently went out in the Philippines – especially in mainland Malay in Aklan Province.
 It was so ridiculous – compared to American standards – that the power company would announce on Facebook when the electricity service would be interrupted for an entire day for service.

+We also lost power – and water – now and then in Guatemala and Mexico.
 I have been in the shower, all soaped up, when the water stopped flowing.
 I’ve also planned a laundry day only to find the water is off.

 How to handle the electricity problem

 Follow the electric company or cooperative on social media.
 Not even kidding.
 That’s the only way I knew when an upcoming day-long outage would happen in a rural area of the Philippines.
-Long outages meant workers were trimming jungle foliage or doing grid system upgrades.
+Long outages meant workers were trimming jungle foliage or system upgrades.

 How to handle the water problem